celest-dev/website/docs/get-started.md

     ├── functions/
     │   ├── greeting.dart # a function definition
     │   └── middleware.dart # middleware definitions
-    └── config/
+    ├── test/ # a folder for adding tests to your backend └── config/
         └── env.dart # environment variables

 ```

 ## Deploying your backend resources